Yevgeni Preobrazhensky: Opposition and execution

-Preobrazhensky was arrested again on 2 January 1937 In July 13, 1937 he was sentenced to death by a secret tribunal and shot the same day.
+Preobrazhensky was arrested again on 2 January 1937 On July 13, 1937, he was sentenced to death by a secret tribunal and shot the same day.
 He was posthumously rehabilitated by the government of Mikhail Gorbachev on 22 December 1988.

 Economic ideas

-He argued in the new economics policy that the Soviet Union had to undertake the "primitive accumulation" that early capitalist societies had had to.
-That is, the peasants' agricultural surplus had to be appropriated to invest in industry.
-Thus, the Soviet Union had to undertake by planning in "socialist primitive accumulation" what England had undergone by happenstance in the 17th century.
-This theory was criticized politically and associated with Trotsky and the Left Opposition, but it was arguably put into practice by Stalin in the 1930s as when Stalin said in a speech that the Soviet Union had to accomplish in a decade what England had taken centuries to do in terms of economic development in order to be prepared for an invasion from the West.
-This argument is disputed by Trotskyists and Soviet historians.
+He argued in The New Economics that the Soviet Union had to undergo "primitive socialist accumulation", a reflection of primitive accumulation of capital that early Capitalism experienced.
+He posited that it was impossible for the small industrial sector of the Soviet Union alone to provide the means of industrialization, and that the USSR would have to extract surplus from the peasantry in order to fund further industrial development.
+He describes this process as "the exploitation of one system by the other."
+This theory was criticized politically by figures such as Bukharin, and immediately associated with Trotsky and the Left Opposition.
+Some argue that it was put into practice by Stalin in the 1930s when Stalin said in a speech that the Soviet Union had to accomplish in a decade what England had taken centuries to do in terms of economic development to be prepared for an invasion from the West.
+However, it is noted that Preobrazhensky and the Left Opposition did not believe this process should or would come about via coercion.
+The argument that Stalin did eventually put primitive socialist accumulation into practice is disputed by Trotskyists and Soviet historians.